-U.S. job growth slows sharply, unemployment rate falls to 4.5%
+U.S. job growth slows sharply, unemployment rate falls to 4.5 per cent

 The labour force participation rate, or the share of working-age Americans who are employed or at least looking for a job, held at an 11-month high of 63 per cent in March.

-Economists attribute some of the improvement in the participation rate to President Donald Trump’s electoral victory last November, which might have caused some unemployed Americans to believe their job prospects would improve.
-Trump has pledged to pursue pro-growth policies such as tax cuts and deregulation.
+A broad measure of unemployment, that includes people who want to work but have given up searching and those working part-time because they cannot find full-time employment, fell to 8.9 per cent, the lowest level since December 2007, from 9.2 per cent in February.

+The employment-to-population ratio increased one-tenth of a percentage point to 60.1 per cent, the highest since February 2009.

-Construction jobs increased 6,000 after robust gains in January and February.
-Manufacturing employment gained 11,000 jobs as rising oil prices fuel demand for machinery.
+Last month, construction jobs increased 6,000, the weakest since August, after robust gains in January and February.
+Manufacturing employment gained 11,000 jobs, slowing from the 26,000 positions created in February.

 Retail payrolls fell 29,700, declining for a second straight month.
 Retailers including J.C.
 Penney Co Inc and Macy’s Inc have announced thousands of layoffs as they shift toward online sales and scale back on brick-and-mortar operations.